Improve Your Communication with a Clear Objective

 This is great advice for life and also applies to leadership and inspiring others to action.

-That’s because one of the biggest complaints of people in business and other fields is that they have to listen to endless presentations and meetings with no point.
+This is why one of the biggest complaints of people in business and other fields is that they have to listen to endless presentations and meetings with no point.
+And having to watch all of these on a computer monitor makes the agony even worse.

 We've all been there: we sit through an hour-long presentation (or a day-long meeting) with lots of talking, details and posturing.
 Then we return to our real work, frustrated.